MicrosoftDocs/biztalk-docs/biztalk/core/walkthrough-consuming-wcf-services-with-the-wcf-basichttp-adapter.md

     3. Copy the full WSDL address to the system Clipboard.
 Do not copy the **“svcutil.exe”** part: **http://localhost/BasicHttpWcfServiceConsuming/OrderProcess.svc?wsdl**

-### To add the schemas and types for the WCF-BasicHttp adapter to the sample BizTalk application
+## Add the schemas and types for the WCF-BasicHttp adapter to the sample BizTalk application

 1. Since the adapter will call the [!INCLUDE[nextref_btsWinCommFoundation](../includes/nextref-btswincommfoundation-md.md)] service it needs information from schemas and types about how to make that call to that service using the metadata. **BizTalkApp** provides the artifacts to consume the [!INCLUDE[nextref_btsWinCommFoundation](../includes/nextref-btswincommfoundation-md.md)] service.
 In [!INCLUDE[vs2010](../includes/vs2010-md.md)], in Solution Explorer, right-click **BizTalkApp**, click **Add**, and then click **Add Generated Items**.